BassemMagdi0007/Fake-News-Detection/README.md

 # Selected3_project
-Fake News Detection
+Fake News Detection:

 To run the project on colab:

  1- Upload the (.ipynb) file & (utils.py) into your 'Files' section.